MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/how-to-print-an-inventory-picking-list-from-a-sales-order.md

 ---
-    title: How to Print an Inventory Picking List from a Sales Order
+    title: Print an Inventory Picking List from a Sales Order in Switzerland
-    description: You can print an inventory picking list directly from a sales order.
+    description: Learn how you can print an inventory picking list directly from a sales order in the Swiss version of Business Central.
     author: SorenGP

     ms.service: dynamics365-business-central
-    ms.topic: article
+    ms.topic: conceptual
     ms.devlang: na
     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 10/01/2019
+    ms.date: 04/01/2021
-    ms.author: sgroespe
+    ms.author: edupont

 ---
-# Print an Inventory Picking List from a Sales Order
+# Print an Inventory Picking List from a Sales Order in the Swiss Version

 You can print an inventory picking list directly from a sales order.
 The picking list contains a list of items with the following information:

 - Bin code